zavocc/zavocc.github.io/content/posts/best-ai-tools.md

 Along with Bard which uses in house Google models (from Lamda -> Palm -> Gemini).
 It functions the same as ChatGPT or Bing Chat, albeit has internet access by default and image input, Bing chat however still outperforms Bard.

+Many of these tools are free to use, with limitations, some paid offerings are mentioned as part of a limitation.
 Here are the Good ChatGPT alternatives and other AI tools:
 # Chat
 ## Bing Chat (Microsoft Copilot)
 *Link:* https://bing.com/chat \| https://copilot.microsoft.com